yu-ming-chen/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 budgets and expenditures without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 budgets and expenditures (for each budget) without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks at a fast speed.
+4. Application should work without internet connection.
+5. Application should be for an individual user.
+6. Data should be easily transferable between different machines.

 ### Glossary
 * **API**: Application Programming Interface